lukedevfullstack/brev.ly/README.md

 # 🏆 Brev.ly – Full Stack URL Shortener Challenge

-**Brev.ly** is a full stack application challenge focused on developing a modern URL shortener service.
+**Brev.ly** is a full-stack application challenge focused on developing a modern URL shortening service.
-The goal is to build an application that allows users to create, list, and delete shortened links, track link access counts, export link data in CSV format, and properly redirect shortened URLs to their original destinations.
+The goal is to develop an application that allows users to create, list, and delete shortened links, track link visit counts, export link data in CSV format, and properly redirect shortened URLs to their original destinations.

-This project is divided into three main areas of development: **Backend**, **Frontend**, and **DevOps**.

----

 ## 🛠️ Backend – Description & Requirements

-You will build a RESTful API to manage shortened URLs using **PostgreSQL** as the database.
+You will build a REST API to manage shortened URLs using **PostgreSQL** as the database.

 ### 🔗 Required Features & Rules